rubaiyat2009/E-QHSE/README.md

     Password: Password1

    ## Technology Used
-   ASP .NET MVC, MVVM, Knockout JS, Entity Framework (Code First)
+   ASP .NET MVC, MVVM, Knockout JS, Entity Framework (Code First), SQL

    ## Template Used
    Inspinia Admin template used to reduce task and focus on business logic.
 To host this project needs to get new template licese from: